Juniper/libslax/doc/extensions.rst

 be ignored, while the three spaces inside the `three` element are not mixed content and are considered significant.

-xutil:difference
+xutil:distinct
 ~~~~~~~~~~~~~~~~

-The `xutil:difference` function returns the set of nodes that appear
+The `xutil:distinct` function returns the set of nodes that appear
 in the first node sets that do not match nodes in any of the other
 arguments, whether those arguments are nodesets or values.